"

 Purpose

-The purpose of this week’s activity is to advance the student’s understanding of the role and activities performed by the United States Secret Service Cybercrime Investigations division.
+The purpose of this week’s activity is to enhance the student’s understanding of the role and activities carried out by the United States Secret Service Cybercrime Investigations division.

 Overview

-Today, Secret Service agents, professionals, and specialists work in field offices around the world to fight the 21st century’s financial crimes, which are increasingly conducted through cyberspace.
-These investigations continue to address counterfeit, which still undermines confidence in the U.S. dollar, but it is credit card fraud, wire and bank fraud, computer network breaches, ransomware, and other cyber-enabled financial crimes, that have become the focus of much of the Secret Service investigative work.
+Today, Secret Service agents, professionals, and specialists work in field offices around the world to combat 21st-century financial crimes, which are increasingly carried out through cyberspace.
+These investigations continue to address counterfeiting, which still erodes confidence in the U.S. dollar, but it is credit card fraud, wire and bank fraud, computer network breaches, ransomware, and other cyber-enabled financial crimes that have become the primary focus of much of the Secret Service’s investigative work.

 Instructions